SEO Cold Email Templates that Actually Get Responses

 According to their data, there are two ways to go about crafting a subject line: Either something very short or something quite long that is very personalized.

-For short subject lines, you could use something like “Quick Question” or “Hey [First Name].”
+For short subject lines, you could use something like “Quick Question” or “Hi [First Name].”
+A brief one-sentence pitch or a quick call to action may work well too.

 For longer subject lines, you can include things like their name, recent product launches, recent posts, referral names, and industry terms that relate to their business.